-- a.
-If any new evidence is discovered, the Stewards who took the decision (or, if necessary, those designated by the Directorate) will meet again at the request of any interested party or on their own initiative, after summoning the party or parties concerned, to receive any useful explanations and give a ruling taking into account all the facts, including the new evidence. - b.
+The Steward will have meet again (in person or by any other means) at a date fixed by them after summoning the party or parties concerned, to receive any useful explanations and give a ruling in the light of the exposed facts or elements.

+- b.
 The Stewards' (new) decision may form the subject of an appeal.
 If the first decision had already formed the subject of an appeal, the matter will be referred by right to the appeal court for a possible review of its previous judgment. - c.
 A right of review cannot be exercised after 30 November of the current year. - d.
-Except for the Directorate and the Sports Reporter, the notification of the appeal must be accompanied by an appeal deposit of €2000.
+Except for the Directorate and the Sportsprosecutor, the notification of the appeal must be accompanied by an appeal deposit of €2000.